 Like everywhere else in Pennsylvania, the residential and commercial construction industry is strong in Somerset County.
 Unemployment rates have remained low in Somerset County thanks in part, to the need for construction workers.
-While a strong construction industry is good for the economy and job numbers, Somerset County construction and worksite accident attorneys are well aware that a strong construction industry may not be as good for construction accident numbers.
+While a strong construction industry is good for the economy and job numbers, construction and worksite accident attorneys are well aware that a strong construction industry may not be as good for construction accident numbers.

 Construction is one of the most dangerous industries in which to be employed.
 The Occupational Safety and Health Administration provides that 1 out of 5 workplace fatalities takes place in the construction industry and there were 971 construction accident fatalities across the country in 2017.
 Besides fatalities, there were many more construction accident injuries as well.
 When construction accidents occur, injured construction workers deserve to be compensated and depending on the circumstances, there are several claims that may be made for recovery.